How to Start an LLC in North Dakota

 Fee: $135 (Nonrefundable)

-If you’re expanding your existing LLC to the state of North Dakota, you will need to form a foreign LLC.
+Note: If you're expanding your existing business to the state of North Dakota, you'll need to register as a foreign limited liability company (LLC).

 Step 4: Create a North Dakota LLC Operating Agreement